The International Journal of Microsimulation (IJM) is the official online peer-reviewed journal of the International Microsimulation Association.

 - examples of good practice in microsimulation modelling.

-Data watch refers to short research notes that describe (newly) available datasets in detail.
+Data watch refers to short research notes that describe (newly) available datasets and how they can be exploited for microsimulation studies.

 Book reviews offer a discussion of recent books that might be of interest to the microsimulation community, or present a critical assessment in retrospect of the impact of "classic" contributions.